Florence Louise Pettitt: 1964–1990: innovation and exploration

 By 1964, Mrs Pettitt was able to incorporate members of the Boston Ballet company into her production of Song Of Norway, an opera about the famous European composer, Edvard Grieg (Providence Journal, November 8, 1964).
 Her daughter sang that same year with Joan Sutherland in Caldwell's production of "I Puritani" in Boston.
 At this point, international stars started coming to Boston, including Renata Tebaldi, Plácido Domingo, and Sutherland.

 Her later productions still included works by Mozart, Puccini, Verdi, Donizetti, Johann Strauss, in addition to Offenbach, Bizet, Lehár, and Britten.
-But as her confidence and appetite grew, and emboldened by applause, she gradually opened the repertoire to less familiar composers, like Boito, Smetana, Massenet, Gounod and others.
-And this opening of the repertoire mirrored groundbreaking work happening across the world of opera in those years.
+She gradually opened the repertoire to less familiar composers, like Boito, Smetana, Massenet, Gounod and others.

-And her ability to draw bright young talent grew.

 After more than a dozen years of experience, the Chaminade Opera Group was reaching new heights in the 1970s, recruiting well established professionals and receiving praise in the press.
 Turnout was often standing room only, and the group was forced to add extra performances to accommodate the rising interest (Attleboro Sun Chronicle, December 7, 1973).
 The frequent participation of a photogenic young Miss Massachusetts named Deborah O'Brien may have also drawn some of the additional interest.

 In 1977, Greater Boston's Patriot Ledger newspaper compared Mrs Pettitt's production of Mephistopheles favorably to those of Sarah Caldwell (The Patriot Ledger, Wednesday December 14, 1977).
 Critic Sue Cromwell wrote that "Sarah Caldwell fans, presumably waiting patiently for the Opera Company of Boston's new season to begin, missed the kind of performance that is their meat and drink", adding that "Sarah's seasoned fans would have torn the house down."
 John Bates, of Caldwell's "Opera Company of Boston" served as Pettitt's young "Wagner" in the Chaminade effort.
 Cromwell noted that "...the same kinds of strengths and weaknesses appear to prevail with both the professional Caldwell company and the semi-pro Chaminade."

 Over the years, several people who sang for her company also sang for the Caldwell company.

 Mrs Pettitt's own daughter Pamela sang with both the Caldwell Company and Chaminade Opera Group.

 Peter Feldman, who had toured six times with the Goldovsky Institute (see Boris Goldovsky), played the title role in Chaminade's Mephistopheles, and personally translated his entire role from the original Italian libretto for the Chaminade production.
 Mr Bates served in several Caldwell and Pettitt productions.